jorgeilosona/DebDroid-1/README.md

 Learn more about DebDroid with this [wiki](https://github.com/WMCB-Tech/DebDroid/wiki) \
 ***Updates in DebDroid are Frequent and it's recommended to watch this repo to get latest updates.
 We provide pre-releases but it's intended for Developers only. pre-releases can be deleted anytime***

+# Why DebDroid?
+Well it's a little brush off to other proot methods out there like andronix which it's good but poorly aware of the fact of Android Restrictions
+DebDroid makes Linux Software integration to Android possible we made linux software work pre-fixed without patches and makes the containerization secure and well-integrated as possible

 # Features
 * Support for Root and Non-root User Accounts
 * Run your Favorite Linux IDE's, Apps, Utilities